thijsk/Skynet3d/README.md

     folder<img src="media/image2.png" width="601" height="253" />

 -   Open the respective folder which corresponds to your printer setup.
-    Eg mine is (A8- fullgraphicslcd-autolevel- front left sensor)
+    Eg mine is (A8- fullgraphicslcd-autolevel- front left sensor) for the Tronxy XY-08N use (A8- 5buttonkeypad- autolevel- front left sensor\12mm  sensor)

 -   In here you will also find the printable sensor mount for which corresponds to the configuration selected